 Grading

-All courses in the major or minor must be taken for a quality grade, with the exception of the Dance Technique Classes or Dance Workshops, which are taken Pass/Fail.
+All courses in the major or minor must be taken for a quality grade, with the exception of the Dance Technique Classes, which are taken Pass/Fail.

 Minor Program in Theater and Performance Studies